amnh/HacktheDinos/README.md

 See the [**wiki**](https://github.com/amnh/HacktheDinos/wiki) for all the details!

-Looking for repositories?
+Looking for hackathon project repositories?
 Go to the [HackTheDinos organization page](https://github.com/HackTheDinos)

 ___